Timinator2000/techio-algo-x/20 - solver translations/02 - ruby.md

   # In cases of multiplicity, this method can be used to ask Algorithm X to remember that
   # it has already tried certain things.
 For instance, if Emma wants two music lessons per
   # week, trying to put her first lesson on Monday at 8am is no different than trying to put
   # her second lesson on Monday at 8am.
-See my Algorithm X Playground for more details,
+See the Algorithm X Playground for more details,
   # specifically Mrs. Knuth - Part III.
   def _remember(item_to_remember)
     if @history.last.include?(item_to_remember)